paketo-buildpacks/blog/content/posts/0006-build-plan-buildpack.md

   [requires.metadata]
     launch = true
 ```
-The Build Plan buildpack is used here so that we don't need to use either the
+The Build Plan Buildpack is used here so that we don't need to use either the
-Go Mod Vendor or the Go Build buildpacks to require the `go` dependency.
+[Go Mod Vendor](https://github.com/paketo-buildpacks/go-mod-vendor) or the [Go Build](https://github.com/paketo-buildpacks/go-build) buildpacks to require the `go` dependency.
 We can
 also force the `go` dependency, which in this case is the Go compiler, to be
 present in the final running image, which it normally is absent from.
 This
 allows us to run various `go` commands to ensure that it is installed properly